morajabi/styled-media-query/README.md

 ```

 ## `between`
-We use `between` to write style for screen sizes *between* the two given breakpoints or sizes.
+We use `between` to add styles for screen sizes *between* the two given breakpoints or sizes.

 Example with breakpoints:
 ```